asterling8516/Obsdian-D-D-Tools/README.md

 Place in Your Vault:

-Copy the DDB Importer folder (or just the DDB Spells and DDB Items subfolders within it) into your Obsidian vault's directory.
+Copy the DM Tools folder (or just the DDB Spells and DDB Items subfolders within it) into your Obsidian vault's directory.

-For example: YourObsidianVault/DDB Importer/
+For example: YourObsidianVault/DM Tools/

 Access Your Content: